 Michael Shalhoub, Tony's brother, appears in three episodes

 James Logan played an office employee in "Mr. Monk Goes to the Office".
 He also plays the singer in the Hawaiian shirt in "Mr. Monk Goes to a Rock Concert"

 Kathryn Joosten was on the show twice: in "Mr. Monk and the Sleeping Suspect," she played Brian Babbage's hospital nurse.
-In "Mr. Monk's 100th Case," she was interviewed by James Novak in the part of Monk's childhood babysitter.
+In "Mr. Monk's 100th Case," she was interviewed by James Novak as Monk's childhood babysitter Neysa Gordon.

 Erica Yoder plays murder victim Beth Landow in "Mr. Monk Goes Back to School".
-She also plays suspect Helen Hubbert in "Mr. Monk and the Bad Girlfriend".
+She also gets interrogated by Stottlemeyer as Helen Hubbert in "Mr. Monk and the Bad Girlfriend".